stellar/go/services/horizon/internal/ingest/docs.md

 There are some important terms that need to be defined for clarity as they're used extensively in both the codebase and this breakdown:

   - the `historyQ` field corresponds to **historical *time-series* data**, *not* to the history *archives* (which only contain *cumulative* data); I prefer to refer to it as the `TimeSeriesDB`.
-  - the `lastIngestedLedger` thus corresponds to the last ledger that Horizon  ingested into the time-series tables
+  - the `lastIngestedLedger` thus corresponds to the last ledger that Horizon  ingested into the time-series tables (coming from the `key_value_store` table)
-  - the `lastHistoryLedger`, however, corresponds to the last ledger that Core+Horizon are *aware* of, not necessarily *ingested*; I refer to it as the `lastKnownLedger`
+  - the `lastHistoryLedger`, however, corresponds to the last ledger that Core+Horizon are *aware* of, not necessarily *ingested* (coming from `history_ledgers` table); I'll usually refer to it as the `lastKnownLedger`
   - the `lastCheckpoint` corresponds to the last checkpoint ledger (reminder: a checkpoint ledger is one in which: `(ledger# + 1) mod 64 == 0`) and thus to a matching history archive upload.

+One of the most important jobs of the FSM described here is to make sure that `lastIngestedLedger` and `lastHistoryLedger` are equal: the [`historyRange`](#historyrange-state) updates the latter, but not the former, so that we can track when state data is behind history data.

+In general, only one node should ever be writing to a database at once, globally.
+Hence, there are a few checks at the start of most states to ensure this.

 ## `start` State